randruc/Lazuli/doc/kernel/repository_tree.rst

    ├── example-programs          Sources of examples user programs that use the Lazuli API ├── LICENSES                  Text of the project's licenses ├── scripts                   Utility scripts
-   ├── src                       Base directory for all the system sources │   ├── cmake                 CMake files, referenced by CMakeLists.txt │   ├── include               Base directory of user and kernel header files │   │   └── Lazuli            Base directory of user and kernel header files
+   ├── sys                       Base directory for all the system sources │   ├── cmake                 CMake files, referenced by CMakeLists.txt │   ├── include               Base directory of user and kernel header files │   │   └── Lazuli            Base directory of user and kernel header files